-- i. a Master's by Research with Merit to a student whose marks average at least 60% across modules at level 7. - ii. a Master's by Research with Distinction to a student whose marks average at least 70% across the modules at level 7.
+- i.v a Master's by Research with Merit to a student whose marks average at least 60% across modules at level 7. - v. a Master's by Research with Distinction to a student whose marks average at least 70% across the modules at level 7.

-18.130 Award of an Erasmus Mundus Master's Degree
+18.132 Award of an Erasmus Mundus Master's Degree